 Excitement continues to build in anticipation for Canada’s recreational cannabis laws to take effect on October 17, 2018.
 Canada will become the second country in the world to fully legalize cannabis use and production for recreational purposes pushing cannabis companies across the G-7 nation to up the ante on all aspects of the business.
 It seems you cannot get through a 24-hour news cycle without a major announcement about a “game-changing” or “history-making” cannabis deal.
 This summer has been hot for the cannabis industry, especially in Canada.

 Major alcohol companies are taking notice that sales are down by 15 percent in American states where recreational use is legal.
-Large companies like Constellation Brands (NYSE: STZ) (STZ.B), Molson Coors Brewing Company (NYSE: TAP) (TSX: TPX), and Heineken (OTCQX: HEINY) are investing billions of dollars into cannabis companies.
+Large companies like Constellation Brands (NYSE: STZ) (STZ.B), Molson Coors Brewing Company (NYSE: TAP) (TSX: TPX), and Heineken (OTCQX: HEINY) are

 The energy around the cannabis industry is even drawing major market players like Coca-Cola (NYSE: KO), who was initially reported to be in talks with cannabis company, Aurora Cannabis (TSX: ACB) (OTCQB: ACBFF), to produce CBD beverages.
 However, Coke has since clarified the media hype with the following statement: